made-ml-in-prod-2022/aydar_akhmetov/readme.md

-├── dist                <- Package successufully built to this directory ├── .dvc                <- If you want data tracking for reproducibility ├── .git                <- You see this text because of this guy ├── README.md           <- The top-level README for developers using this project.
+├── dist                <- Package successufully built to this directory ├── .dvc                <- If you want data tracking for reproducibility ├── .git                <- You see this text because of this guy ├── README.md           <- The top-level README
 ├── ml_project          <- Main code there
-│   ├── conf            <- Pretty config files
-│   │   ├── cross_val
+│   ├── conf            <- Pretty config files with dataclass schema │   │   ├── cross_val
 │   │   ├── download
 │   │   ├── features